talitasantos/CarbonFootprintCalculator/README.md

 # Carbon Footprint Calculator Automation Project 🌱

-Project for the automation of test scenarios raised for the [EPA'sCarbon Footprint Calculator](https://www3.epa.gov/carbon-footprint-calculator/).
+Project for the automation of test scenarios raised for the [EPA's Carbon Footprint Calculator](https://www3.epa.gov/carbon-footprint-calculator/).

 The calculator estimates your footprint in three areas: home energy, transportation and waste.
 Everyone's carbon footprint is different depending on their location, habits, and personal choices.